simaysanli/employee-service/README.md

 - I would have implemented front-end part to enhance user experience.

 ##### Additional Notes
 - Secret key was added in JwtServices for local tests.
-I know that I shouldn't push secret key to the repository.
+In real world project it should be stored in the Environment Variable and injected to remote machines while deploying the service.